2025 Policy Agenda

-We will be fighting for these policies all year and the movement is most powerful with you in it.
+Our Theory of Change is to trust and center most impacted people by activating three levers: building community power, holding government accountable, and transforming systemic hunger-poverty-racism.
+As we fight for these policies, one thing is certain: The movement is most powerful with you in it.
 Sign up for Advocacy Action Alerts or contact advocate@accfb.org for more information.
 We also invite you to reach out with your questions about our policy priorities.
+Please note that this living document will be updated throughout the year.

 Issues & Policy Priorities